 "Parents should talk about their feelings and those of the child, ideally with a psychologist."

 After a few days, you'll be confident enough to take the first steps towards managing your child's diabetes.
 This means taking them home if they had their first treatment in hospital.

 You should still be in regular touch with your diabetes care team.

-"At this stage, parents and children come to see the care team at the hospital around every two weeks," says Professor Hindmarch.
+"At this stage, parents and children come to see the care team at the hospital around every one-to-two weeks," says Professor Hindmarsh.
 "We'll discuss how you and your child are doing, and answer any questions.

 "There's regular telephone and email contact to make sure that parents have access to the team whenever they need it."

-Many care teams will give you a 24-hour number in case of an emergency.
+The diabetes care team will give you a 24-hour number in case of an emergency.

 You and your child may find it difficult to adjust to life with diabetes at first.
 For example:

 - you may have to change your family's diet